ut-issl/s2e-documents/Tutorials/GettingStarted.md

 ## 1. Overview

 - This tutorial explains how to use the S2E simulator without any source code modification.
-- You can start this tutorial just after you clone the [S2E_CORE_OSS](https://gitlab.com/ut_issl/s2e/s2e_core_oss) repository
+- You can start this tutorial just after you clone the [S2E_CORE_OSS](https://gitlab.com/ut_issl/s2e/s2e_core_oss) repository.
-- Supported version of this document
+- The supported version of this document
-  - S2E_CORE_OSS:c4c7cf6567c077f0918f07a9a82c2d7e4531ceb7
+  - S2E_CORE_OSS: latest `develop` branch

 ## 2. Environment
-- This tutorial supports an execution environment with Visual Studio 2017 or 2019 on a Windows PC.
+- This tutorial supports an execution environment with Visual Studio 2019 on a Windows PC.
-- However, the basic feature of S2E is executable for other environments with a small modification of the sequence.
+- However, the basic features of S2E are executable for other environments with a small modification of the sequence.
 - For example, you can find a document like [How to compile with Ubuntu](../General/HowToCompileWithUbuntuInDocker.md) in the General directory.
 - For these environments, I hope someone will write a new *Getting Started tutorial*.